Too Close to Touch: Artistry

-The band's visual appearance is just as important to them as their actual music.
+The band develops their visual style in addition to their music.
 In developing their aesthetic, the band have taken cues from indie bands like The 1975, Walk the Moon, and The Neighbourhood.
-But at the same time, individuality is equally important to the band.
+However, individuality is equally important to the band.

 Marble has said of the band's sound and image, "From day one we always have been a band where we knew what we wanted to do.
 We've always written music that we wanted to write—never conforming to a specific genre.
 Not to say we don't have influences.
 We definitely do.
 It's just more meaningful for us to write without boundaries.
 We didn't have to conform to any sort of style.
 We write the music that makes us feel something."

 Writing for AllMusic, James Christopher Monger described the band as, "a post hardcore quintet with a knack for infusing might with melody... offering up an explosive mix of indie rock, cool, and punk blasted emo pop energy in the vein of Sleeping with Sirens and The 1975.
 The band have honed their chops on the road with like-minded rockers Emarosa and A Lot Like Birds".